 Should You Go to Nusa Lembongan or Nusa Penida?

-With many travelers short on time they may be wondering where to invest the majority of their precious time.
-We spent three days on Nusa Penida, one day on Nusa Cenginan, and five days on Nusa Lembongan because we took our open water dive course there.
+Many travelers are short on time and may wonder where to invest most of their precious time.
+We spent three days in Nusa Penida, one day in Nusa Cenginan, and five days in Nusa Lembongan because we took our open-water dive course there.

-If it weren’t for our diving course on Nusa Lembongan we’d spend more time on Nusa Penida over Lembongan.
-Penida is adventurous with a lot more island to explore.
-Lembongan is great for bars, surf schools, dive operators, pools, and restaurants.
+If it weren’t for our diving course on Nusa Lembongan, we’d spend more time on Nusa Penida than on Lembongan.
+Penida is more adventurous and has a lot more islands to explore, while Lembongan is great for bars, surf schools, dive operators, pools, and restaurants.

 Where to Eat on Nusa Penida

-Nusa Penida is not like Bali loaded with a wide variety of food options.
-For the most part, you will be limited to family style Indonesian warungs dishing up local food.
-We still managed to have a few good eats while on the island.
+Nusa Penida is not like Bali, which is, which is loaded with a wide variety of food options.
+For the most part, you will be limited to family-style Indonesian warungs dishing up local food.
+We still managed to have a few good meals while on the island.

-Our favorite places to eat on Nusa Penida:
+Our favorite places to eat in Nusa Penida:

 - Vegan Soul Kitchen: Our favorite find in Nusa Penida.
 Located far away from the main road and you will definitely need a scooter to get there.
 Once you arrive you can indulge yourself with all the vegan food you want away from the hustle and bustle.